|SIYE Time:12:24 on 13th August 2022|

 The Pick Up

-According to both the newspapers and the television news, late last Friday night, or early Saturday morning, there had been a brutal murder in Sheffield.
+The lunchtime television news had led with the story, and it was the main headline in the newspapers, too.
+Late on Friday night, or early on Saturday morning, there had been a brutal murder in Sheffield.
 The body of a young woman had been found in a suburb called Grimesthorpe.
 She had been torn to pieces “as if by a wild animal”, according to the reports in Mike’s copy of The Independent.
-The later editions of the Saturday papers had been full of the story.
+The later editions of the Saturday papers had been full of the story, although I hadn’t paid it much attention at the time.
 Then on Sunday the News of the World broke the news that there had been a similar murder in a different part of Sheffield, Nether Edge, about four weeks earlier.

-That was yesterday.
-This morning the television news had been full of reports of a letter, purportedly from “The Werewolf”, who threatened to continue to kill on every full moon night “until Greyback is freed.”
-South Yorkshire Police had initially dismissed the reports, but “The Werewolf” had sent a copy to The Sun newspaper in addition to the copy he’d sent to the Police and eventually, they had reluctantly confirmed that they had received the same letter.
-They claimed to have no idea who “Greyback” was.
-There was a lot of speculation about whether this was true.
+That was Sunday.
+Monday’s television news was full of reports of a letter, purportedly from “The Werewolf”, who threatened to continue to kill on every full moon night “until Greyback is freed.”
+South Yorkshire Police had initially dismissed the reports, but “The Werewolf” had sent a copy to The Sun newspaper.
+At lunchtime, and with obvious reluctance, the police spokesperson had confirmed that they had received a copy of the same letter.
+She told reports that they had no idea who “Greyback” was.
+There was some of speculation about whether or not this was true.

 I read a lot of crime fiction; too much, Mike says.
 But I’d rather read a meaty murder mystery than a dreary and boring romance.
 Who cares what happens to a stupid and self obsessed girl and her arrogant and wholly unsuitable beau?
-My mind had been running riot.
-This morning, news broke about the mysterious “Greyback Letter” and also this morning Ginny’s husband was called to Sheffield on urgent business.
+Probably because of my reading habits, my mind had been running riot.
+That morning, news broke about the mysterious “Greyback Letter” and–on the same morning–Ginny’s husband was called to Sheffield on urgent business.
 I wondered if he was somehow involved with the murder investigation.
 Exciting new neighbours; now that would be news for Mary!

-I picked up my cup and discovered that my coffee was almost cold.
-I checked my watch.
-It was time for me to leave to pick up Henry from school.
-I had been engrossed in my wild speculations and forgotten the time.
+I picked up my cup and discovered that my tea was almost cold.
+As I checked the living room clock, I realised that it was time for me to leave to pick up Henry from school.
+I had been so engrossed in my wild speculations that I had forgotten the time.

 I was a few minutes late leaving the house and I was made even later because Annie was still asleep.
 It is always a struggle to get her into her car seat without waking her.
-Fitting her seat into the Micra isn’t easy, either.
-I should have ensured that Mike swapped the seats over before he left for work.
-Fortunately, I’m usually at the school gate at least fifteen minutes before school closes, so late simply meant that I arrived only ten minutes before the kids were due to finish, rather than quarter of an hour.
+Fitting her seat into the Micra isn’t an easy job for me, either.
+Had I thought about it, I would have ensured that Mike swapped the seats over before he left for work.
+Fortunately, I’m usually at the school gate at least fifteen minutes before school closes, so late simply meant that I arrived only five minutes before the kids were due to finish, rather than my usual quarter of an hour.

 I drove past the school, turned around in Drakestone View and drove past for a second time.
 It was obvious that I was the last to arrive.
-Mary and her friends were already standing just inside the gates and the taxi buses for the kids from the outlying farms were all parked up, too.
-I pulled in and parked at the end of the line of cars and mini-buses.
-I was furthest from the school gates.
+Mary and her friends were already standing just inside the gates and the taxi buses for the kids from the outlying farms were lined up along the road, too.
+When I pulled in and parked at the end of the line of cars and mini-buses, I was furthest from the school gates.

 Annie was still asleep in her car seat, which gave me an excuse not to go and chat to the other mums.
 Waiting in the car meant that I wouldn’t be interrogated by Mary and her friends, and they wouldn’t realise how little I knew about the newcomers.
 I certainly wasn’t ready to share my crazy suspicions with them.